sanxing-chen/NLP-FP-GNN/README.md

+# Context Dependent Text-to-SQL Semantic Parsing

-# Representing Schema Structure with Graph Neural Networks for Text-to-SQL Parsing
+This's based on a fork from the author implementation of the ACL 2019 paper: [Representing Schema Structure with Graph Neural Networks for Text-to-SQL Parsing](https://arxiv.org/abs/1905.06241).

-Author implementation of this [ACL 2019 paper](https://arxiv.org/abs/1905.06241).

 ## Install & Configure

-1. Install pytorch version 1.0.1.post2 that fits your CUDA version
+1. Install pytorch version 1.2.0 that fits your CUDA version

-   (this repository should probably work with the latest pytorch version, but wasn't tested for it.
-If you use another version, you'll need to also update the versions of packages in `requirements.txt`)
-    ```
-    pip install https://download.pytorch.org/whl/cu100/torch-1.0.1.post2-cp37-cp37m-linux_x86_64.whl # CUDA 10.0 build
-    ```
+(Different from the origial implementation, this repository use the latest version of pytorch and other packages.)

 2. Install the rest of required packages
     ```
     pip install -r requirements.txt